DvinCJit/Cities-Quiz-Game/README.md

 ### Mapbox

 The access token provided in this project is personal and will expire after finishing the interview process for which this project was built.
-To be able to run this application correctly or for future projects you might want to sign up to [Mapbox](https://www.mapbox.com/) and get your own access token.
+To be able to run this application correctly or for future projects you might want to consider signing up to [Mapbox](https://www.mapbox.com/) and getting your own access token.